andrii-tatarynov/getvocal-test-tatarynov/README.md

 # getvocal-test-tatarynov

+# Setup project

+1. Clone this repository
+2. install packages via npm (or you prefer) package manager
+3. to strat project in console run launch: npm run dev

+# Functionality description

+this is a simple list of tasks.
+You can:
+- create new tasks.
+- mark tasks as completed
+- edit tasks
+- delete tasks

+the list can be filtered by completed and uncompleted tasks

+The list stores the previous state of tasks in local storage.
+Just a list of tasks, no filtering or active editing.

+# basic template notes
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: